humhub/documentation/docs/develop/modules-migrate.md

 ##### WallEntry::getContextMenu()

-In the old WallEntry widget class context entries should be added as follows
+In the old `WallEntry::getContextMenu()` was renamed to `WallStreamEntryWidget::getControlsMenuEntries()` widget class context entries should be added as follows

 ```
 public function getContextMenu()